leizhao175/file-type-ext/README.md

-# file-type-msoffice
+# file-type-ext
-An extension to `file-type` lib with additional support to .doc, .xls, .ppt
+An extension to `file-type` lib with additional supports for .doc, .xls, .ppt